osmosis-labs/mesh-security/docs/ibc/Serializability.md

 ## Locking

-CRDTs are extremelely flexible and resillient, but it is very difficult to map most business logic to such types.
+CRDTs are extremely flexible and resilient, but it is very difficult to map most business logic to such types.
 On the opposite extreme, we can use locking to ensure that only one transaction is processed at a time.
-This is very limiting, but it is provably correct over any business logic.
+This is limiting, but it is provably correct over any business logic.

-Note that it **requires ordered channels**, as commit ordering is essential here.
-If we start transaction A, B, C on the sending chain in that order, then A', B', C' must be processed on the receiving chain in that order, and the commit/rollback order (based on getting acks on the sending chain must be also be A, B, C).
-This is exactly the guarantee that ordered channels provide.
+Note that commit ordering is essential here.
+If we start transaction A, B, C on the sending chain concurrently, we still want to treat them as if they were committed in order.
+That all of A's processing is done before B starts.
+If they are completely independent and don't touch the same data, then they can safely run concurrently.
+If they depend on (or would interfere with) each other, then we must fail the later transactions before sending an IBC packet.
+It can be retried after A is committed and we can safely determine the result.

+Note this extends both to the order of processing of A', B', C' on the receiving chain, as well as the order of ACKs arriving on the sending chain.
 On top of this, we have to ensure that no other transactions conflict with any open IBC transactions.
-Transaction A is "open" from the time the first logic is run on the sending chain (which will send the IBC message) until the ack is fully process and committed on the sending chain.
+Transaction A is "open" from the time the first logic is run on the sending chain (which will send the IBC message) until the ACK is fully processed and committed on the sending chain.
 This will span several blocks, possibly hours in the case of timeouts.

 We can model this with [Two-phase locking](https://en.wikipedia.org/wiki/Two-phase_locking#Two-phase_locking_and_its_special_cases)
 , which defines a "growing phase" of acquiring locks, followed by a "shrinking phase" of releasing locks.
 This is done to be resistent to deadlock.
 We would do the following:

 1. Start Tx on Sending Chain: Acquire all read/write locks on all data that will be touched.
 This is the "growing" phase of the lock.
-2. Process Packet on Receiving Chain: Aquire all read/write locks on all data, process data, release all locks.
+2. Process Packet on Receiving Chain: Acquire all read/write locks on all data, process data, release all locks.
 This goes from the "growing" phase to the "shrinking" phase.
 3. Process Ack on the Sending Chain: Process ack, and release all locks.
 This is the "shrinking" phase.

+Note that blockchains actually process all transactions sequentially (this is one of their main purposes), so we can simplify this by considering any non-IBC transaction to get and release locks on all data it touches during its execution.
-If we guarantee that we never read any data that is not under a write lock, we can release the read locks at end of "start tx", as they are not needed.
+Furthermore, if we read all data in phase 1, and don't read it later, there is no possibility that a later transaction can cause a conflict, so we can release all read locks at the end of the "growing" phase.
+However, *data read during Phase 3 will need a read lock from Phase 1*
-Furthermore, the "process packet" phase just defines the normal semantics of blockchain processing.

 With that, we can simplify to:

-1. Start Tx on Sending Chain: Acquire all write locks on all data that will be committed or rolled-back.
+1. Start Tx on Sending Chain: Acquire all locks on all data that may be touched in Phase 3, but don't write anything.
 2. Process Packet on Receiving Chain: Process data, and return success or error ack.
 3. Process Ack on the Sending Chain: Commit or rollback based on ack.
-Only can read/write data held under write lock from step 1
+Only can read/write data held under lock from step 1

 If we modelled ICS20 like this, it would require us to hold a lock on the account balance of the sender (at least the keys holding the denom being sent) from the original send until the ack.
 This would not interfere with any other processes,